Charitable Remainder Trust

 Providing for your family.
 Funding ministry.
+Thinking carefully about both.

 Evaluate Your Goals